ICB-DCM/cOmicsArt/docs/interface-details/10-ml-classification.md

   - Improves performance and reduces noise by selecting most informative features
   - **Number of genes**: Select how many top variable genes to use (50-5000)
     - Default: 500 genes is a good starting point
-    - Increase if you have very distinct conditions
     - Decrease if running into performance issues

 - **Overlay condition (optional)**: